bkmgit/JUBE/docs/glossar.rst

       * ``default`` is optional: Specify default value if pattern cannot be found or if it cannot be evaluated
-      * ``dotall`` is optional (default: ``false``): Can be set to ``true`` or ``false`` to specify if a ``.`` within the regular expression should also match newline characters, which can be very helpfull to extract a line only after a specific header was mentioned.
+      * ``dotall`` is optional (default: ``false``): Can be set to ``true`` or ``false`` to specify if a ``.`` within the regular expression should also match newline characters, which can be very helpful to extract a line only after a specific header was mentioned.

    statistical_values
       If there are multiple pattern matches within one file, multiple files or